 In human transformed cells, NS2 was dispensable for infection (35) and progeny export was not affected by treatment with the antifungal antibiotic leptomycin B, a drug which inhibits Crm1-dependent nuclear export.
 For these cells an alternative export mechanism was proposed involving the unordered N-terminus of VP2 (N-VP2) (27).
 Site-directed mutagenesis of the three distal serine residues at position 2, 6, and 10 of N-VP2 revealed an important role of these phosphorylations in the Crm1-independent nuclear export of MVM in permissive human transformed cells.
 When the N-terminal phosphorylations were mutated, progeny virions showed an increased nuclear retention and displayed a small plaque phenotype, indicating the importance of those phosphorylations in viral spread (27).

-Following nuclear export, several lines of evidence indicate an active, vesicle-associated, gelsolin-dependent egress of MVM, involving major rearrangements of the cytoskeleton.
+Following nuclear export, it has been suggested that MVM egresses actively through a vesicle-associated, gelsolin-dependent mechanism, involving major rearrangements of the cytoskeleton.
 Progeny virions were shown to co-localize with exocytic, endosomal, and lysosomal markers in immunofluorescent experiments.
 Cell fractionation experiments confirmed this observation by demonstrating a co-migration of viral particles with cytosolic vesicles (1).
 A co-operative cross-talk between actin and microtubule-dependent transport might be involved in MVM transport from the nucleus to the cell periphery (40, 46, 48).

-The secretory pathway has been proposed as the route for active egress of MVM.
+The secretory pathway has been proposed as such a vesicle-dependent route for active egress of MVM.
 Progeny virions would become engulfed by COPII-vesicle formation in the perinuclear ER where they accumulated with dynamin.
 Accordingly, a dramatic retention of virions in the perinuclear area and inhibition of virion release into the medium was observed in cells lacking functional effectors of the secretory pathway (2).
 In addition, members of the ERM family, such as radixin and moesin, were shown to play a role in virus maturation and spreading capacity, as judged by their impact on MVM plaque morphology (37).
 Consequentially, dominant negative radixin or moesin mutants failed in wrapping progeny virions into transport vesicles, resulting in a marked reduction of egressed virions in the medium.
 Finally, active egress promotes cellular lysis as demonstrated by the prolonged viability of cells in which vesicular transport was either inhibited or by-passing the Golgi apparatus.
 Besides, the involvement of progeny particles in cytolysis was demonstrated by the prolonged survival of murine cells transduced with a viral vector deficient for the production of progeny virion particles (2).

 Documentation of active egress by non-enveloped viruses requires accurate demonstration that no cell lysis occurred during the experiment.
 However, it is challenging to exclude the possibility that lysis of a few cells may passively release progeny virions, which could additionally contribute to uncontrolled second rounds of infection.
 Parvoviruses, particularly MVM, are highly robust and can persist as intact particles in the lysosomes of infected cells (25).
 Since the entry and the proposed egress route partially overlap in the dynamic endosomal pathway , the discrimination between incoming and progeny virions represents a major challenge.

-The present investigation aims to characterize the final maturation steps leading to nuclear export and egress of MVM.
+The present investigation aims to confirm the existence of an active egress for MVM and to characterize the final capsid maturation steps leading to nuclear export and egress of MVM.
 Using anion-exchange chromatography (AEX) in combination with cell fractionation and quantitative PCR (qPCR) we demonstrate that two distinct populations of DNA containing progeny particles co-exist in the nucleus of infected murine cells.
 De novo synthesized capsids undergo a maturation step in the nucleus that involves surface phosphorylation(s) and exposure of N-VP2.
-Only fully infectious virions were able to exit the nuclei and egress from the cells prior to cell lysis, confirming an active egress of parvovirus MVM.
+Only mature virions were able to exit the nuclei and egress from the cells prior to cell lysis, confirming an active egress of parvovirus MVM.